Manual: Piglet glTF Importer 1.3.9

 2019.3 through 2021.1 0.9.1 through 1.1.2 1.1.2

-2021.2 or newer 2.0.0 or newer 2.2.3
+2021.2 through 2022.1 2.0.0 or newer 2.2.3

 Since KtxUnity is hosted by a third-party package registry (OpenUPM), you will need to tell Unity where to download the package by adding a scoped registry to the Packages/manifest.json file under your Unity project directory.
 You can do that by making the edits shown in Listing 7 and then restarting Unity.
 In addition, remember to change the KtxUnity version in Listing 7 to your required KtxUnity version.
 If you want to perform the same edits in an automated fashion, you can instead install the OpenUPM CLI tool and run openupm add com.atteneder.ktx@1.1.2 (or similar).